-The period during which a professional salaried (exempt) employee shall be on duty is the fiscal year or the contract term; and for the support/maintenance hourly (non-exempt) employee, the normal work period is as specified in the Employee Handbook.
+The period during which a professional salaried (exempt) employee shall be on duty is the fiscal year or the contract term; and for the support/maintenance hourly (nonexempt) employee, the normal work period is as specified in the Employce Handbook.
 Full-time faculty employees shall be on duty according to the instructional schedule and the number of days specified in the employment contract.
-Specific workloads shall be established by the President through the appropriate deans.
+Specific workloads may be established by the President through the appropriate deans.